 History, management and team

 The ZLSR was founded in 2015 and is headed by Prof. Dr. Herbert Zech, Prof. Dr. Bijan Fateh-Moghadam and Prof. Dr. Claudia Seitz.
-Since 2021, the ZLSR is under the co-direction of Prof. Dr. Bijan Fateh-Moghadam (Professor of Foundations of Law) and Prof. Dr. Alfred Früh (Professor of Private Law).
+Since 2021, the ZLSR is under the co-direction of Prof. Dr. Bijan Fateh-Moghadam (Professor of Foundations of Law), Prof. Dr. Alfred Früh (Professor of Private Law) and Prof. Nils Schaks (Professor of Public Law).
 Dr. Franziska Bächler is responsible for the scientific management, Sigrid Hoffmann for the administrative coordination.

 The ZLSR pools the activities in research and teaching in the field of life sciences law at the University of Basel.
 Associated researchers of the ZLSR include (in alphabetical order).